 All about the gram?

 If being on social media and putting yourself out there scares you or makes you feel uncomfortable that can actually be a good thing.
 Nothing good ever comes from your comfort zone.
 At first, when I started my instagram account in 2015, I was playing it very safe.
 I shared quick snippets of food that I made and never shared much of a personal side.
 I also didn’t engage with many people on the platform other than just ‘liking’ a pic every now and then.
 Suffice to say, my growth was sooooo slow.
 I didn’t understand the importance of sharing from a place of vulnerability and engaging with others.
 Those things matter on social media so please don’t underestimate them.
 If you could care less about being an influencer (ugh, I hate that term lol) then don’t focus on that.
 But, I do think that in today’s age, you should have some kind of social media presence.
 Choose the platform that works for you and leave behind what doesn’t.

 In closing, I think that having a strong niche with a focus on who you are serving is the most important thing.

 You can’t create content for anyone if you don’t know who you’re creating it for.

 If you are interested in the Wellness Business Academy, I highly suggest checking it out.
 I don’t think I would be where I am right now had I not done the program.
 They are currently open for enrolment until June 30, with class starting July 5, 2018.
-If you want you can also register for one of Lori’s webinars to find out more about how to create a signature program in 60 days.

 Just for reference, I worked a full time job, completed the Wellness Business Academy and managed this blog, social media etc. So it is entirely possible if you want it bad enough.
 In the last two months, I left my very safe corporate job and have been pursuing nutrition and blogging full time.